SeaGL/seagl.github.io/_posts/2020-09-15-community-commitments.md

 categories: news
 ---

 As we enter the final months of our planning season in these tumultuous times, we wanted to take a moment to look inward.
 In doing so, we have refined both our [Code of Conduct] and [Mission Statement].
 Below you will find some of the reasoning behind these changes.
-Rest assured, the conference organizers have had no falling outs or great shifts of opinion.
-Our intent here is to be as open and candid as possible.
+Our intent is to be as open and candid as possible.

 SeaGL remains committed to accessibility, inclusivity, and diversity.
 Our programming committee follows and makes public a [Code of Practice].
 We are committed to supporting the [Black Lives Matter] movement and other social causes that align with our ethos.